-When utilizing a public or unsecured Wi-Fi network, the possibility of a nearby eavesdropper capturing a sender’s communications, modifying the message or data, and re-transmitting to the receiving system is known as a “Man-in-the-Middle” attack.
+When utilising a public or unsecured Wi-Fi network, the possibility of a nearby eavesdropper capturing a sender’s communications, modifying the message or data, and re-transmitting to the receiving system is known as a “Man-in-the-Middle” attack.
 There are several goals of an eavesdropper, but most commonly it’s used to steal credentials for reuse later or to modify or falsify a message to the receiver.

 4. Distribution of Malware

 An attacker may use an unsecured Wi-Fi network as a distribution point for malware.
-By utilizing an unsecured network, the attacker can appear to be a trusted source, either to distribute malware to the internal corporate network or to the endpoints of clients or users over the internet.
+By utilising an unsecured network, the attacker can appear to be a trusted source, either to distribute malware to the internal corporate network or to the endpoints of clients or users over the internet.